fablabromagna-org/itlab_ble_midi_board/README.md

 # ITLab BLE MIDI Board

 A BLE (Bluetooth Low Energy) MIDI implementation based on ESP32

+> Disclaimer:
+> this is a working-in-progress project at very early stage.
+I hope to implement new feature and a new hardware soon

 ## Description